quadbtech/ecommerce-solution-digital-goods/README.md

 ## Tech Stack 🖥️

-For all those geek developers around 🤓, we use the `LAMP` stack for our Website.
+For all those geek developers around 🤓, we use the `LAMP` stack for our web applications.
 For those who don't know what `LAMP` is, it's a short-form of:
 * `Linux`: The operating system.
 * `Apache`: The web server